winlinadmin7/computer-science-and-information-technology/README.md

 - Chapter 15: Server Maintenance

 How Linux Works: What Every Superuser Should Know - Brian Ward
+- Linux is built from many small tools that each do one job well.
+- Everything in Linux depends on processes, permissions, and files working together.
+- The boot process shows how the system builds itself step by step.
+- Networking in Linux is visible because most services can be inspected directly.

 The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win - Gene Kim, Kevin Behr
 - IT problems grow when work piles up faster than systems can handle it.